slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On planning and strategy

 <!--
-> *"whatever you want to achieve you can achieve faster if you get hyperspecific."  -- anuatluru@x*

 - What you think is your problem is not your problem, your strategy is.
 - 20% of the game is strategy.
 80% of the game is not quitting.
 - a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.